Home | About us | Contact / Feedback

 Bhai Duj

-Another version is after killing Narakasur, Lord Krishna, went to his sister Subhadra who welcomed him in the traditional way by showing him a light and putting on his forehead a tilak of her sisterly protection.
-Another myth behind this begins as when Bhagawaan Mahavir found nirvana, his brother Raja Nandivardhan was distressed because he missed him and was comforted by his sister Sudarshana.
-Since then, women have been revered during this festival.
+Another version Lord Krishna, after killing Narakasur, the asura king, went to meet his sister Subhadra.
+Subhadra welcomed him in the traditional way by showing him a light and putting on his forehead a tilak of her sisterly protection.

 FIRST DAY: